Q-Minh/nihu/dox/tut_rayleigh_integral.md

 Introduction {#tut_rayleigh_intro}
 ============

-This tutorial explains how to use NiHu to evaluate the Rayleigh integral.
+This tutorial explains how to use NiHu for evaluating the Rayleigh integral.
 The Rayleigh integral describes acoustic radiation from an infinite vibrating plane.

 In this tutorial, we learn how to connect NiHu with Matlab.